 Yin and Yang is great for your wardrobe, too!
 Balance your fitted leggings with a flowy top, menswear inspired slacks with a silky feminine blouse, etc and use those opposites to your advantage to create an effortless but inspired look.

 Invest in a handbag that helps you feel amazing.
 Let’s face it, clothes and shoes don’t always fit…but a handbag that helps you smile will make any outfit look better.
 Even better?
 Carry a handbag in a seasonal hue as a fun pop of color.
 (I don’t even own a black handbag.)

 Looking for the comfort of jeans and a tee shirt but want to look more polished?
 The solution is easy; add a third piece.
-Grab a cardigan in a fun color, a statement necklace, or a cropped jacket and watch your “jeans and a tee shirt” transform into an “outfit”.
+Grab a cardigan in a fun color, a statement necklace, a cropped jacket, or a fabulous scarf and watch your “jeans and a tee shirt” transform into an “outfit”.